No Further Action for College Student Accused of Rape

 ability to build rapport with the police and have that line of communication is hugely beneficial to our clients.
 In this case I have no doubt that our specialist and tailored approach gave our client a voice and he was heard by police and the reviewing lawyers at the CPS.
 We were thrilled this week for our client to have received a decision of no further action.
 However, we appreciate that the trauma caused and devastation will affect his life for many years to come in various ways.

-If you, a family member or friend is being falsely accused of a sexual offence then
+If you, a family member or friend is being falsely accused of a sexual offence then contact our lawyers

 for a free and confidential initial consultation.
 We will put together a pro-active plan of action for you, with the aim to achieving the best possible outcome.